KalicoCrew/kalico/docs/Config_Reference.md

 #   for conflicts to autosave data.
 Any configurations updated will be backed
 #   up to configs/config_backups.
 #bgflush_extra_time: 0.250
-#   This allows to set extra flush time (in seconds) Under certain conditions,
+#   This allows to set extra flush time (in seconds).
+Under certain conditions,
 #   a low value will result in an error if message is not get flushed, a high value
 #   (0.250) will result in homing/probing latency.
 The default is 0.250
 ```